javiersgjavi/auto-dev-agents/README.md

 This project showcases a basic **CrewAI** setup for automating code generation.
 The agents take the high-level requirements described in `prompt.yaml` and coordinate the design, implementation and testing of a small Python project.

+## Agents and tasks

+Four specialized agents collaborate on this project:

+- **Engineering Lead** – prepares a detailed design for the module based on the high-level requirements.
+- **Backend Engineer** – implements the Python module described in the design.
+- **Frontend Engineer** – provides a simple Gradio interface demonstrating the backend.
+- **Test Engineer** – writes unit tests for the generated module.

+They execute the following tasks in order:

+1. **design_task** – produces a Markdown design document outlining classes and functions.
+2. **code_task** – generates the backend module implementing the design.
+3. **frontend_task** – creates a minimal Gradio app showcasing the backend.
+4. **test_task** – generates automated tests for the backend module.

 ## Repository structure

 ```